 With your consent or where a legitimate interest, we may also disclose appropriate personal data or sensitive personal data (as defined in the General Data Protection Regulation) to relevant third parties outside of Study Group including, but not limited to, your agent, sponsor, the University or an external debt collection agency during or after your period of study.
 This personal data may include information about your performance, progress and examination results at the Centre.
 We will not disclose information about you to any other third parties without your permission unless there are exceptional circumstances, for example when the health and safety of you or others is at risk or where the law requires information to be shared.
 Throughout we will always comply with our obligations under all applicable data protection legislation.
 For more information, please refer to our Student Privacy Notice.

 Please note that we reserve the right to update the Student Privacy Notice from time to time.

 These Terms and Conditions will apply to you from the date on which accept our offer of a place at the Centre and for the duration of your study there.
 No variation to these Terms and Conditions shall be made unless it is in your favour or is with your consent.

 UK government bodies

-Lancaster ISC is obliged to report, on request, visa status, attendance records and UK contact details to relevant UK government bodies.
-Study at the Lancaster ISC is conditional upon Students complying with all policies of UK government bodies at all times.
-A student wishing to continue their studies in the UK after studying at the Lancaster ISC may need to reapply for a visa from outside the UK and should check UKVI policy guidance from time to time as to whether this applies.
+We are obliged to report, on request, visa status, attendance records and UK contact details to relevant UK government bodies.
+Study at the Centre is conditional upon you complying with all policies of UK government bodies at all times.
+If you wish to continue your studies in the UK after studying at the Centre, you may need to reapply for a visa from outside the UK.
+Please ensure you check UKVI policy guidance for further information.